Wahab Adekola Akande: Diplomatic career

-Ambassador Wahab Akande joined the Nigeria Ministry of Foreign Affairs in January 1993 and served in several departments at headquarters and in Nigerian diplomatic missions abroad, including Lome, Togo; Yaounde, Cameroon; and Brussels, Belgium.
+Ambassador Wahab Akande joined the Nigeria Ministry of Foreign Affairs in January 1993 and served in several headquarters departments and Nigerian diplomatic missions abroad, including Lome, Togo; Yaounde, Cameroon; and Brussels, Belgium.

 Tour of duty

 In February 2007, Ambassador Akande was posted to the State House, Office of the President, where he served until 2011 as French language Interpreter/Protocol Officer to Presidents, Olusegun Obasanjo, Umaru Musa Yar'Adua and Goodluck Jonathan before his diplomatic posting to Brussels, Belgium.

-On his return from Brussels, he was redeployed to the State House, Office of the President, to again serve as Interpreter/Protocol Officer to President Goodluck Jonathan.
+On his return from Brussels, he was redeployed to the State House, Office of the President, to again serve as President Goodluck Jonathan's interpreter/protocol officer.

 At the dawn of President Muhammadu Buhari's administration, he was deployed to the Office of the Vice President as Presidential Liaison Officer (PLO), where he served for six years.

 In recognition of his decades of meritorious service to Nigeria, he was appointed Ambassador-in-situ on 18 December 2020.

 On 11 January 2021, he was appointed Consul-General to the Consulate General of Nigeria in Frankfurt, Germany.